 The ending was meh.
 Things ended so conveniently and I wish there was some suspense and action involved at the end.
 Two serial killers in the story and both seemed weird (Well, they all are!!).
 At times, I had trouble following which killer is doing what… The pickled finger killer was… um, pickling fingers while the other killer was… he doesn’t appear until the end so I really do not know what he was up to!

 I really do not like it when the endings do not do justice to the suspense built up.
-Also, a family angle and some emotional scenes in a suspense story is not something I like.
 But overall, this was a pretty good read.